dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/new-tracker.md

 The [response payload](#sample-responses) is the same as the one returned after a sync import request.

 >***Note***
-> Both endpoints are used primarily for async import, however `GET /tracker/jobs/{uid}` would also work for sync request as it eventually uses same import process and logging as async requests.
+> Both endpoints are used primarily for async import; however, `GET /tracker/jobs/{uid}` would also work for sync requests as it eventually uses the same import process and logging as async requests.

 ### Import Summary Structure